0x1eef/nanoc-webpack.rb/README.md

 nanoc-webpack.rb is a [nanoc](https://github.com/nanoc/nanoc#readme) filter
 that can compile textual items with [webpack](https://webpack.js.org/). nanoc-webpack.rb aims to bring the benefits of JavaScript, TypeScript and the webpack ecosystem to nanoc-powered websites.

-nanoc-webpack.rb is built on the idea that it will take an entry point as its input, and produce a webpack bundle as its output.
+The filter is built on the idea that it will take an entry point as its input, and produce a webpack bundle as its output.
 Configuration that goes beyond that should be maintained in `webpack.config.js`.

 ## Requirements